G7DAO/protocol/web3/flows/staker.md

     error InvalidConfiguration();
 ```

-### `STAKER-*`:  It should not be possible to create ERC1155 token staking pools with zero token address
+#### `STAKER-13`:  It should not be possible to create ERC1155 token staking pools with zero token address

 `createPool` has the following signature: